hichana/udacity/P3/PROJECT/p3_project_notes.md

 PROJECT FORMAT:
-* Readme (github repo)
+* Readme (in github repo)
 	* lists all files/folder in repo
-		* notebook/report
+		* jupyter notebook/report
 		* Text file with link to map position wrangled in project/short description of area and why chose it
 		* scripts
 		* supporting files

 PROJECT NOTES:
-* can use elevation tag to note how much of the natural area is below sea level
-* currently - then find out when make some kind of count-down for how long
-* people have to view it
+* can use elevation tag to note how much of the natural area is below sea level currently - then find out when make some kind of count-down for how long people have to view it
-* Project lives in github repo with README.md, but project is structured by a Jupyter notebook
 * Project narrative of discovery, investigation, challenges while wrangling, results, etc. documented in the notebook
 * Scripts comprise one per field audited and one that converts and cleans all the data
 * Perform comment refactoring